 Are you looking for any possible mode of transport for getting more green foods into your children’s diets?
-Try making a delicious green smoothie for kids!
+Try making delicious green breakfast smoothies for kids!

 Let’s take a look at where green smoothies rank on the health scale, tips for making them kid-friendly, and a simple formula to create your own.